Quotes Database

 Monsignor Charles Pope (1961-) is an American Catholic priest of the Archdiocese of Washington, DC.
 He is a popular blogger, columnist, and media personality.

 Reverend Charles Spurgeon (1834-1892) was an English Baptist preacher and writer.
-He was known for his skill as an orator and was a major influence on the Reformed Baptist movement.
+He was known for his skill as an orator and influenced the Reformed Baptist movement.

 • Christopher Browning 1

-Christopher Browning (1944-) is an American historian and professor who is an expert on Nazism and the Holocaust.
-He is most well known for Ordinary Men, a book analyzing a German reserve police battalion's actions during World War II.
+Christopher Browning (1944-) is an American historian and professor who studies Nazism and the Holocaust.
+He is most well known for Ordinary Men, a history of a German reserve police battalion’s activity in occupied Poland.

 Pope Saint Clement of Rome (ca. A.D.
 35-99) was the fourth supreme pontiff and head of the Catholic Church, and an early church father.
 He served from A.D.
 88 until his death, likely by martyrdom, in A.D.
 99.